hashgraph/stablecoin-studio/README.md

 ## Creating Stable Coins
 Every time a stable coin is created, a new Hedera Token is created (the underlying token) and the following smart contracts are deployed:
 - The stable coin proxy smart contract: pointing to the `HederaTokenManager` logic smart contract that was passed as an input argument(*).
 Proxies are used to make stable coins upgradable.
 - The stable coin proxy admin smart contract: this contract will act as an intermediary to upgrade the stable coin proxy implementation.
-For more information on this check the contract module's README.
+For more information on this, check the contract module's README.

 An smart contract, named `StablecoinFactory`, must be previously deployed since implements the flow to create a new stable coin in a single transaction.
 A default `StablecoinFactory` is deployed, but any user will be able to [deploy their own factory](#Deploying-the-stable-coin-factories).